guyslook/mg/src/pages/social-media-setup-and-content-creation.md

       ## Newsletter setup

-      Email is an effective way to get your point across, but you can't do that if the bloody thing doesn't work.
-We'll sort it out for you.
+      Email is an effective way to get your point across.
+We can design and implement effective email newsletters and campaigns for your specific needs.
     type: text
 ---